 2: Extruded the sketched strap 1.2mm

-3: Created a new sketch on the same plane, and imported an SVG of the outline of the Inov3D logo and scaled it to fit.
+3: Created a recent sketch on the same plane and imported an SVG of the outline of the Inov3D logo and scaled it to fit.

 4: Extruded the logo shape and crescent shapes 1.8mm